Your Credit Score: What it means

 Fair Isaac and Company formulated the original FICO score to assess creditworthines.
 For details on FICO, read more here.

-Credit scores only consider the info contained in your credit reports.
+Credit scores only assess the information contained in your credit reports.
 They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was envisioned as a way to assess a borrower's willingness to repay the loan without considering other irrelevant factors.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+Credit scoring was envisioned as a way to take into account only what was relevant to a borrower's likelihood to pay back a loan.

-Past delinquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scoring.
-Your score is calculated from the good and the bad of your credit report.
-Late payments will lower your score, but consistently making future payments on time will raise your score.
+Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scoring.
+Your score is calculated from both the good and the bad in your credit report.
+Late payments will lower your credit score, but consistently making future payments on time will raise your score.

-To get a credit score, you must have an active credit account with six months of payment history.
-This history ensures that there is enough information in your report to build a score.
+For the agencies to calculate a credit score, you must have an active credit account with a payment history of at least six months.
+This payment history ensures that there is enough information in your credit to build an accurate score.
 Some people don't have a long enough credit history to get a credit score.
-They should spend a little time building credit history before they apply for a loan.
+They should build up credit history before they apply.

 Milestone Mortgage, Inc. can answer questions about credit reports and many others.
 Call us at (317) 595-9600.